JASON-B0URNE/Secret210Repo/tutorial.md

 </html>
 ```

 Now if we look at the contents of our local storage we will see that we successfully stored data.
 We were able to store a key-database and the value as another key-value pair for the user input, but now we have another problem to address.
 How do we not clear the contents of the input element when hitting the save button?
-One possible solution is that we can change the attribute **value** on the <input> tag to refresh with our saved user input.
-This can be implemented with the following code:
+One possible solution is that we change how the JavaScript handles the event.
+A simple solution can be implemented with one line of code:

 ```html
 <!DOCTYPE html>